siemens/efibootguard/README.md

 * Intel TCO
 * Intel i6300esb

-Currently, it is not possible to disable the watchdog initialization.
-If no working watchdog is found, the boot process fails.
+Note that if no working watchdog is found, the boot process deliberately fails.
+That said, setting a watchdog timeout of `0` allows to boot nonetheless without a working watchdog, e.g., for testing purposes.

 ## Configuration ##